 MUD’s influence isn’t confined to green spaces alone; they’ve joined hands with the NHS, tapping into the therapeutic potential of horticulture to support mental well-being and contribute to greening Manchester Science Park.

-Join us in a conversation with one of MUD’s founders, Mike Hodson, as we journey through their story from inception to transformation.
+Join us in a conversation with one of MUD’s founders, Mike Hodson, who has shared their journey.

 MUD emerged from humble beginnings, with its roots tracing back to May 2019.